-It’s been nearly five years since Sundar Pichai took the reins as CEO of Google.
+It’s been nearly six years since Sundar Pichai took the reins as CEO of Google.
 How did this relatively unknown product manager in his early 40s rocket through the ranks to take control of one of the largest and most powerful tech companies of all time?

 The short answer: By realizing that a decidedly unsexy yet strategically critical aspect of Google’s search business was vulnerable and turning it into the key driver behind some of the tech giant’s most influential products.